 Primary sources: Evaluating

 Undergraduate research using primary sources does not require the ability to tell the difference between an authentic document and a forgery.
 Instead--since most of the available materials come in the form of reproductions or transcriptions--it requires the ability to evaluate how well the version being used represents its original source.
-This is particularly true for sources found on the World Wide Web.
+This is particularly true for sources found on the World Wide Web (as opposed to through the Library's resources).
 Only after determining the degree to which a primary source surrogate replicates the original version can one begin to interpret it.

 How trustworthy is the reproduction?